Monitoring the calibration of probability forecasts with an application to concept drift detection involving image classification: The calibration CUSUM chart

 In the previous section we demonstrated how to recalibrate the initially uncalibrated $x$ predictions to well calibrated $p$ predictions using available data analyzed at a single time point.
 The remainder of this paper focuses on determining whether and when these $p$ predictions may lose calibration over time.
 As the conditions in which new data are collected may change over time, there are unfortunately no guarantees that initially well calibrated $p$ predictions will continue to perform well indefinitely into the future.
 Even well calibrated predictions may eventually lose calibration if the model $M$ is used in conditions that differ from the training conditions.

 Figure \ref{fig:fig2} provides a flowchart for how calibration monitoring is used in practice.
 The first two steps are to train model $M$ then assess whether $M$ is well calibrated, recalibrating if necessary.
-Calibration has been studied extensively, see \cite{silvafilho2023classifier} for a broad review and \cite{Guthrie2024boldness} for recent advances involving hypothesis testing, Bayesian model selection, and related emboldening strategies.
+Calibration has been studied extensively, see \textcite{silvafilho2023classifier} for a broad review and \textcite{Guthrie2024boldness} for recent advances involving hypothesis testing, Bayesian model selection, and related emboldening strategies.

 During the monitoring phase, event data $y_t$ and recalibrated predictions $p_t$ are collected, a CUSUM statistic is computed, adaptive control limits are computed, and these statistics are compared prospectively until such a time that the chart signals.
 Details follow.